MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 # Application platform for AI workloads on Azure

-The application hosting platform that your AI workload is deployed on must be carefully considered to ensure that your application runs efficiently, securely, and reliably.
-For the purposes of this workload guidance, the application platform is defined as the compute platform that:
+The application hosting platform that your AI workload is deployed on must be carefully considered to ensure that you can maximize efficiency, secure operations, and reliability.

-1. Is used for model training.
-2. Is used for inferencing.
+This design area covers several different types of applications that may be relevant to your AI workload:

-3. Is used for exploratory data analysis (EDA)
+1. Exploratory data analysis (EDA)
+2. Model training
+3. Inferencing

 This article provides guidance on selecting the best platform for each of these functions to meet your business needs, but there are general recommendations that can be applied to all of them.